Working with Me at UC Davis

 I am an Acting Associate Professor in the Department of Computer Science, University of California, Davis.
 My broad research area is Human-Computer Interaction (HCI), with a focus on issues of collaboration and social interaction, such as computer-mediated communication, conversation support tools, social media, crowdsourcing and human computation.
 I am an active member of the Computer Supported Cooperative Work (CSCW) and social computing community.

-My research area is Human-Computer Interaction (HCI), with a focus on issues of collaboration and social interaction, such as computer-mediated communication, conversation support tools, social media, crowdsourcing and human computation.
-My approach toward HCI research and design focuses on identifying ways to integrate human and machine processing for better problem solving and value creation.
-I engage both in technology building and behavioral studies in order to obtain deeper insight of human behaviors, and to inform technology design and development with the insight.
+My approach toward HCI research and design focuses on identifying ways to integrate human and machine processing for problem solving and value creation.
+I engage both in technology building and behavioral science research with the goal to bridge the socio-technical gap between the two sides.

 I also maintain a general interest in other interdisciplinary issues situated in the intersection between computing and behavioral and social sciences, including cultural differences and the implications to design, societal issues in the production and use of digital information, and STS studies of technological construction and use.